tanboonjoon/main/docs/UserGuide.md

 * `add john's graduation ceremony s/1900 e/2100`

 #### Searching for (a) specific task(s): `search`
-Finds persons whose names contain any of the given keywords.<br>
+Finds tasks of a specific time, or whose names contain any of the given keywords.
 Format: `find METHOD DETAILS `

 Method | Explanation | Example